-Generated code can consist entirely of virtual instructions (no native code at all).
+Code generated by a compiler can consist entirely of virtual instructions (no native code at all).
 This allows code to run on a variety of computers.

 Java, with its JVM (Java Virtual Machine) is a great example of this approach.